Application for Admission

 We will admit approximately 170 residential and 25 non-residential students to the two-year program.
 Enrollment for 2017-2018 will be approximately 300 residential, 35 non-residential, and 15 international students, including both juniors and seniors.

 How do you decide who gets in?

 Admission to the Indiana Academy is selective and based upon previous academic records, teacher recommendations, student short-answer essays, and a standardized test taken during the sophomore year (PSAT or SAT).

 After the priority deadline, the Office of Admissions utilizes a rolling admission process (first-come, first-serve) until the class is full.

 How much does it cost?

 Residential students are furnished three meals a day, seven days a week.
-Residential and non-residential students will receive a wireless laptop computer to use, while enrolled at the Academy, if they do not already have one.
+Residential and non-residential students may rent a wireless laptop computer to use, while enrolled at the Academy, if they do not already have one.

 The following links will provide you with a detailed breakdown of the fees.